-Robyn Tamblyn, BScN, MSc, PhD - Robyn Tamblyn, BScN, MSc, PhD - Research Institute of the McGill University Health Centre
+Robyn Tamblyn, MScN, M.Sc., PhD, CM - Robyn Tamblyn, MScN, M.Sc., PhD, CM - Research Institute of the McGill University Health Centre

-My research focuses on observational and interventional studies in public health and health services delivery aimed at improving the safety and quality of health care.
-My research program includes studies that : 1) identify modifiable determinants of adverse events and improved health outcomes (e.g. timely access to complete patient information, health professional competence, nurse staffing, drugs, early detection of emerging epidemics), and 2) develop and evaluate computer-enabled interventions to address these determinants (e.g. computerized decision-support, personal health record portals and self-management tools, automated surveillance systems), 3) develop and evaluate novel surveillance systems for identifying adverse events.
+My research focuses on conducting observational and interventional studies in public health and health services delivery aimed at improving the safety and quality of health care.
+My research program aims to identify modifiable determinants of adverse events and improved health outcomes through the analysis of large linked clinical and administrative databases.
+My team develops and evaluates computer-enabled interventions to address modifiable risk factors (e.g., computerized decision-support, personal health record portals and self-management tools, automated surveillance systems).

 Tamblyn R, Winslade N, Lee TC, Motulsky A, Meguerditchian A, Bustillo M, Elsayed S, Buckeridge D, Couture I, Qian C, Moraga T, Huang A. (Oct 11 2017) Improving patient safety and efficiency of medication reconciliation through the development and adoption of a computer-assisted tool with automated electronic integration of population-based community drug data: the RightRx project.
 Journal of the American Medical Informatics Association.
 Vol. 25(5):482-495.